Real Estate Tax Relief

 3. The dwelling of the property for which exemption is claimed must be occupied as the sole dwelling of the person or persons claiming exemption.

-4. The total combined income during the immediately preceding calendar year from all sources of the owners of the dwelling living therein and the owners relatives living in the dwelling, shall not exceed thirty thousand dollars, provided, that the first six thousand dollars of income of each relative, other than spouse, of the owner or owners, who is living in the dwelling shall not be included in such total.
+4. The total combined income during the immediately preceding calendar year from all sources of the owners of the dwelling living therein and the owners relatives living in the dwelling, shall not exceed forty thousand three hunred dollars and ninety-nine cents, provided, that the first six thousand five hundred dollars of income of each relative, other than spouse, of the owner or owners, who is living in the dwelling shall not be included in such total.

-5. The net combined financial worth, including equitable interests, as of the thirty-first day of December of immediately preceding year, of the owners, and of the spouse of any owner, excluding the value of the dwelling and the land, not exceeding one acre, upon which it is situated, shall not exceed eighty thousand dollars.
+5. The net combined financial worth, including equitable interests, as of the thirty-first day of December of immediately preceding year, of the owners, and of the spouse of any owner, excluding the value of the dwelling and the land, not exceeding one acre, upon which it is situated, shall not exceed one hundred sixty eight thousand five hundred and one dollars.

 6. Annually, and not later than March 1, of the taxable year, the person or persons claiming exemption must file a Real Estate Tax Exemption application with the Commissioner of the Revenue, Box 760, Southampton, Virginia 23837.